gvelim/advent2023/src/bin/day8/README.md

 4. then repeat step 1 until the `current` == `target node`

 For part 2, Brute forcing the solution could take up to trillions iterations!!
+However we can observe that each run follows the exact same path hence is repeating itself, in other words, succesively reaches its goal at a fix period, let's say every 20 steps.

-Hence, the total number of steps is equal to the **Least Common Multiple** of all parallel runs.
-Each run has a fixed period in terms of steps to goal.
-Those periods repeat individually until all coincide at a single point where all nodes end with `Z`, this is the LCM value and the correct answer.
+Hence which each parallel run having its' own fixed period, the total number of steps for achieving the part 2 goal is equal to the **Least Common Multiple** of all fixed periods.
+Hence the solution is to first find the fixed periods per run and then extract the LCM value.
 ```
-"AAA" -> steps 20093
+"AAA" -> repeats every 20093 steps
-"CVA" -> steps 22357
+"CVA" -> repeats every 22357 steps
-"LDA" -> steps 16697
+"LDA" -> repeats every 16697 steps
-"LHA" -> steps 14999
+"LHA" -> repeats every 14999 steps
-"RHA" -> steps 17263
+"RHA" -> repeats every 17263 steps
-"VGA" -> steps 20659
+"VGA" -> repeats every 20659 steps

 Part 2: Least Common Multiple = 22103062509257
 ```